arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Let's have a conversation about "*Reinventing the wheel*", the "*Not Invented Here Syndrome*" and the "*Eating Your Own Food*" practice
 * What makes good code good?
 * Why do people resist change?
+* Why is writing software difficult?
+What makes maintaining software hard?

 ####[[↑]](#snippets) <a name='open'>Questions about snippets of code:</a>
 * What's the output of this Javascript function?